ctmm-initiative/ctmmMoveApp_outlier/README.md

 `Range`: select an acceptable range for the selected variable.
 Any relocations that are not within the user-set range will be removed from the data set.

+`Recursive`: indicates if the filtering should be done recursively (i.e., if removing one point creates a new step that exceeds the speed threshold this point will also removed).

 `Store settings`: click to store the current settings of the app for future workflow runs